 The MIB and OID data hierarchy may seem confusing, but there are several important advantages to a system like this.
-One is that information can be pulled by the manager without having to send an explicit request for the agent to collect it.
+First off, information can be pulled by the manager without having to send an explicit request for the agent to collect it.
 That reduces overhead and ensures information about the network’s status is always readily available.

-SNMP also makes it possible to collect large amounts of information quickly without clogging the network with traffic.
-Because information about device status is always available in a simple format and is updated in real-time, managers can pull it without waiting for the data to be collected or requiring large data transfers.
+Thirdly, SNMP also makes it possible to collect large amounts of information quickly without clogging the network with traffic.
+Information about device status is always available in a simple format and is updated in real-time.
+This means managers can pull it without waiting for the data to be collected or requiring large data transfers.

-Last but not least, it’s worth noting that some OID values are vendor-specific, which makes it easy to gain some information about a device based simply on its OID.
+Last but not least, it’s worth noting that some OID values are vendor-specific, which makes it easy to gain some information about a device based simply on its OID (Auvik now includes extended OID monitor history!).
 For example, if an OID starts with 126.96.36.199.4.1.9, it applies to a Cisco device.
 Other vendors have their own OID specifications.
-(Wireshark, the open source network scanner, offers a handy OID lookup tool.)
+(Wireshark, the open-source network scanner, offers a handy OID lookup tool.)
 The standard OID prefix, which can be used for almost any device that supports SNMP, is 188.8.131.52.2.

 The final important thing to understand about SNMP is that the features available in different versions of the protocol vary widely, especially when it comes to security.